Captainnow/Cortex-Intel-Healthcare-Intelligence/README.md

 ### Stunning Professional Landing Page & Dashboard
 This repository contains a state-of-the-art Healthcare Intelligence Platform with a completely redesigned **premium Landing Page**, **Glassmorphism Hover Effects**, and an **AI Chatbot** that explicitly requires a Gemini API key
-,Access through the link https://cortex-intel-healthcare-intelligenc.vercel.app/,Note:- the frontend is connected to the versal the data is plugged only when the local system is running the backed to avoid memory threshold limit in the versal.
+,Access through the link https://cortex-intel-healthcare-intelligenc.vercel.app/, Note:- the frontend is connected to the versal the data is plugged only when the local system is running the backed to avoid memory threshold limit in the versal.

 <!-- Dashboard & Landing Page Previews -->